Home Login

 Certificate Courses

 To receive a certificate you must (1) complete the online course, (2) take a written exam, and (3) provide a work sample.
-Though course access is limited to three months, there is no time limit on the other requirements.
-Let us know when you are ready to take the exam and we will email the testing package with instructions.
+Course access is limited to three months for individual certificates and two years for the Certificate in Filmmaking.
+There is no time limit on the exam and work sample requirements.

-Work samples requirements are as follows (video must be submitted in NTSC format):
+After passing the exam, a work sample is required.
+The criteria are as follows (video must be submitted in NTSC format):

-Note: Certificate courses require a strong commitment since you must take a rigorous final exam and submit a work sample.
+Certificate courses require a strong commitment since you must take a rigorous final exam and submit a work sample.

 Sharing Your Password